Divorce Mediation Attorney Bethesda, MD

 Collaborative divorce takes mediation a step further.
 A specially trained attorney guides you and your spouse through a cooperative process to help you arrive at a mutually acceptable, durable agreement.
 A collaborative divorce lawyer will never depose or cross-examine you.
 You and your spouse promise to negotiate in good faith and with full financial disclosure.
 The lawyer promises to advocate in a constructive manner toward a win-win settlement.
 Your attorney invites other experts, such as divorce coaches or financial consultants, to ensure that you will be financially secure and will have healthy post-divorce relationships with your children.
 If you find the collaborative divorce process is not working for you, you can end it at any time.
 However, since part of the deal is that your collaborative divorce lawyer will not represent either spouse in divorce litigation, you will have to start the process over from scratch.

-Limitations of alternative dispute resolution in Rockville, MD divorce and separation
+Limitations of alternative dispute resolution in Bethesda, MD divorce and separation

 Alternative dispute resolution (ADR) processes, such as collaborative divorce and mediation, presuppose a minimum level of cooperation between spouses.
 If you are unable to face your spouse, ADR is not for you.
 In marriages where one party has engaged in criminal activity, has a history of domestic violence or has a substance abuse problem, ADR is not appropriate.
 In those cases, litigation through trial may be the only viable approach.

-Contact a reliable collaborative divorce and mediation attorney in Rockville, Maryland
+Contact a reliable collaborative divorce and mediation attorney in Bethesda, Maryland

-To speak with an experienced divorce attorney about ADR processes for your Rockville, Maryland divorce or legal separation, call The Law Office of Stacy B. Talbott, LLC at 301-637-8527 or contact the firm online.
+To speak with an experienced divorce attorney about ADR processes for your Bethesda, Maryland divorce or legal separation, call The Law Office of Stacy B. Talbott at 301-637-8527 or contact the firm online.